 Mastery Teaching at Valentine Primary School

 Maths at Valentine Primary School is built upon the values of Mastery Teaching.
-We are a member of the Teacher Research Group (TRG) which is run by the Solent Maths Hub and overseen by lead Mastery Specialist, Carla Laney of St John’s Primary School.
-The purpose of the TRG is to disseminate Mastery training to local schools so that they may improve children’s depth of understanding of the underlying principles of mathematics.
+We have been a member of the Teacher Research Group (TRG) which is run by the Solent Maths Hub and overseen by lead Mastery Specialist, Carla Laney of St John’s Primary School.
+The purpose of the TRG has been to disseminate Mastery training to local schools so that they may improve children’s depth of understanding of the underlying principles of mathematics.
 This should enable our pupils to apply their skills more fluently to different situations and contexts.
 Since our involvement in the Solent Maths Hub we have also been part of the Strategic School Improvement Fund (SSIF) overseen by the Portswood Teaching School Alliance (PTSA).
 This program has provided an opportunity for local schools to receive funding for training and support at all levels in order that the school meet outcome targets for Key Stage 2 by the end of the 2018-19 academic year.
 Our involvement with the SSIF has enabled us to further embed the values of Mastery Teaching, improve teacher subject knowledge and raise attainment.

 Anna Rutter (Deputy Head, Teaching and Learning) and Russell Purchase (Maths Leader) have been involved with the TRG since September 2017.
 As part of this group we have: observed Mastery Teaching by experienced teachers from Singapore and local schools; taken part in lesson studies which explore the planning, teaching and learning of the lessons observed; and contributed to planning twilight sessions.
-With the support of Carla Laney we have conducted a learning walk at VPS in order to identify areas of focus and create our school ‘Mastery Teaching’ action plan.
-We also have plans in place for Carla to return to VPS in the near future to support our Year 5 team in their implementation of Mastery Teaching and help review our Action Plan.
-This will coincide with attendance at further TRG professional development.
+With the support of Carla Laney we have conducted learning walks at VPS in order to identify areas of focus and create our school ‘Mastery Teaching’ action plan.
+Carla also visited VPS to support our Year 5 team in their implementation of Mastery Teaching and help review our Action Plan.
+This coincided with attendance at further TRG professional development.

 The leadership structure for Mathematics at VPS has been adapted in order to make sure our vision for Maths has been spread throughout our large school quickly and consistently.
-Since September, a specific maths team has been formed, with each year group having an ambassador who meets regularly with and is led by Maths Leader, Russell Purchase and Deputy Head, Anna Rutter.
+A specific Maths team has been formed, with each year group having an ambassador who meets regularly with and is led by Maths Leader, Russell Purchase and Deputy Head, Anna Rutter.
 These ambassadors have all received Mastery training including observing Mastery teaching, taking part in lesson studies and contributing to TRG year specific planning sessions.
-The maths ambassadors work closely with the Maths leadership team so that they are able to lead planning, monitor progress, check consistency and report to governors on Maths in their specific year group.
+The Maths Ambassadors work closely with the Maths leadership team so that they are able to lead planning, monitor progress, check consistency and report to governors on Maths in their specific year group.

 At Valentine we have chosen to focus on some specific key principles of Mastery Teaching which we feel are appropriate for our setting and the stage we are at on our Mastery journey: